vishwaprasad14/MySQL-PowerBI-for-Data-Analysis/README.md

 18. **Rating**: Customer rating of the transaction.

 # Project
-SQL - MySQL for Data Analytics and Business Intelligence: data analysis and data visualizations for answering business related questions for improve Sale performance including,
+SQL - MySQL for Data Analytics and Business Intelligence: data analysis and data visualizations for answering business related questions for improve Sale performance.

 ### Generic Question
 - How many unique cities does the data have?